aleshaleksey/fansys23/weapons.md

 ### Light blades

 This is something of a misnomer.
 Light blades refers to smaller one handed bladed weapons that weight no more than 2lb.
 It also refers to certain thrown weapons whose use similar to that of bladed weapons.
 Light blades  are typically easily hidden.
 All light blades can cause "bleeding".
 Not all light blades have the light properties.
+All blades give a +1 HiT to proficient wielders who are not "disabled".

-**Dagger**s include kitchen knives, hunting knives, daggers and similar blades.
+**Daggers** include kitchen knives, hunting knives, daggers and similar blades.
 They are often somewhat throwable.
 Daggers have the "light" property.

-**Scimitar**s are curved blades designed for cutting and chopping.
+**Scimitars** are curved blades designed for cutting and chopping.
 Scimitars, sabres, kodachi, kukri and machetes all fall in this category. can cause the "crippled" condition.

-**Short Sword**s are short straight blades designed primarily for stabbing.
+**Short Swords** are short straight blades designed primarily for stabbing.
 They are simple, sturdy blades.
 The gladius is a typical short sword.

-**Small Sword**s are light, elegant blades designed specifically for piercing.
+**Small Swords** are light, elegant blades designed specifically for piercing.
 They are typically used by ranking members of high and low society for tidily settling scores and are not meant for heavy combat.
 They have the "light" and "disarm" properties.
 As an exception, small swords do NOT cause "bleeding" (as in they cause bleeding, but not "bleeding"). **NB**: The "rapier" from DnD 3.5 onwards is in fact a small sword.

 **Shuriken** refers to throwing needles, throwing knives and throwing stars.
 These are easily concealed blades used for surprise attacks and as a distraction.
 They have the "light" property.

 ### Heavy blades

 These are the legendary blades of legend, and the symbol of a warrior.
 Heavy blades are fearsome bladed weapons.
 All items in this category except Falchions are "long".
 All heavy blades cause "bleeding".
+All blades give a +1 HiT to proficient wielders who are not "disabled".

 **Rapiers** are long blades designed for keeping enemies at a distance and inflicting deep, piercing wounds.
 Rapiers have the "disarm" property.

 **Falchions** are long, curved blades with a single edge.
 Katanas and cutlasses are also considered falchions here.
 Falchions can cause "cripple".

 **Longswords** are the most iconic of swords.
-They represent longswords, broadswords, hand-and-a-half swords and greatswords (!!).
+They represent longswords, broadswords, hand-and-a-half swords and greatswords(!!).
 Longswords can cause "cripple".

 **Greatswords** represent claymores and zweihanders rather than classical "greatswords".
 They can be used to cut with the blade and bludgeon with the weighty pommel.
 These are "heavy" weapons which can, and will cause "cripple".

+### Axes

+A hefted weapon with a sharp, protruding head that is used for chopping.
+While also a tool used for carpentry amd fortification, most axes specialised for combat are not suited for any purpose other that chopping foes and wood.
+All axes have the "grapple" and "cripple" property.

+**Hand Axe**: Any well balanced, one handed axe with a sturdy construction is considered a hand axe.
+Cavalry axes are usually also considered hand axes.
+Hand axes have of the "bleeding", "Tool:Carpentry", "Tool:Fortification" and "Tool: Forestry" properties.

+**War shovel**: Shovels can be a deadly weapon.
+Noticing this, many armies and rebel groups keep a stock of well balanced shovels.
+War shovels have the "bleeding", "Tool:fortification" and "Tool:agriculture". **NB:** This weapon is most appropriate for late renaissance pre WWI settings.

+**War pick**: Hefted picks, including kamas and european war-picks can be considered "war picks" for the sake of proficiency.
+War picks have the "sunder" property, and "sunder" vs armour is at advantage when using a war pick.

+**War axe**: Axes specifically made for combat.
+This generally refers to large single headed axes, but on occasion can include two headed axes.
+War axes have the "bleeding" and "Tool: Forestry" property.

+**Greataxe**: This category contains any large axes, including shorter Danish axes that require two hands to use.
+It has the "bleeding" and "heavy" properties.

+### Percussive

+Percussive weapons like clubs, maces and hammer are in their essence a weight at the end of a handle and rely on blunt force trauma (bludgeoning).
+All percussive weapons can cause "cripple".

+**Clubs** can include police batons, bats, and heavy branches and have been made from just about any material.
+As long as humanoids have existed they have used clubs.
+A basic club is extremely easy to make and use.
+Clubs do NOT require proficiency to use.

+**Greatclub**: A big club that needs two hands to wield.
+A greatclub is extremely easy to make and use, however it is heavy.
+Greatclubs are "heavy" weapons that do NOT require proficiency to use.
+However, if a greatclub user does not have at least +2 to Str, it takes -4 to attacks.
+Greatclub can cause "prone".

+**Mace** here refers to any weapon with a short shaft and a crafted head of metal or other dense material.

+**Morning stars** are essentially spiked mace.
+This allows it to also deal piercing damage.
+Morning star can cause can cause "bleeding".

+**War hammers** are a family of mace-like weapons with an asymmetrical head: One end is blunt, the other end is sharp, for piercing armour.
+War hammers have the "sunder" property, and "sunder" vs armour and unattended items is at advantage when using a war hammer. **NB** long hefted war hammers in the style of venetian war hammers are considered pole-arms for for the sake of proficiency.

+**Mauls**: Any exceptionally big and heavy mace or war hammer -like weapons that requires hands to use is considered a maul here.
+Mauls are always "heavy" and can cause the "prone" condition.
+It also has the "Tool:Fortification" property.

+### Spears
+ The venerable spear is the unsung defender of humanoids throughout the realms and ages.
+Any weapon with a long heft ending in a sharp point is considered a spear.
+Longer spears have the "unwieldy" property and warriors who use spears as a primary weapon often carry a light weapon in reserve.
+All spears have the "bleeding" property.

+ **Short spear**: This is any spear shorter than 6ft.
+It has the "throw", "disarm", and paradoxically "long" property and can be thrown up to 60ft in 20ft increments.
+It does NOT have the unwieldy property.

+ **Spear**: This refers to spears between 6-10ft.
+It has the "unwieldy" and "bleeding" property and can be thrown up to to 60ft in 20ft increments.

+ **Long spears**: This refers to obscenely long spears.
+Pikes are included in this category.
+Long spears have the "bleeding" and "heavy" property and cannot be cannot be used against targets within 5ft of the wielder.

+ **Javelin:** This is a short, lighter, spear-like throwing weapon designed specifically for throwing.
+It includes weapons like the pilum.

+ **War dart:** A smaller javelin-like throwing weapon, typically around 2ft long.
+This includes weapons like the plumbata.
+War darts have the "light" property.

+ ### Pole-arms

+ Here pole-arms refers to long hefted weapons with something other than a simple sharp point at the end.
+Historically these were mostly used as weapons of war, although some had other uses.
+All pole-arms have the "unwieldy" property.

+ **Glaive**: A blade of at least one foot at the end of a long heft.
+This category includes the glaive, palma, naginata, bardiche and other weapons.
+This is generally a cutting weapon that has the "bleeding" and "cripple" property.

+ **Halberd**: This refers to a family of weapons with a complex head that often make it suitable for penetrating armour of other nasty manoeuvres.
+A Halberd has the "heavy", "bleeding", "cripple", "grapple" and "sunder" properties.

+ **Venetian Hammer**: Similar to a halberd, but with a hammer instead of an axe.
+A Venetian hammer has the "heavy", "grapple" and "sunder" properties.
+In addition "sunder" vs armour and unattended items is at advantage when using this weapon.

+**Long axe**: This is a category that refers to greataxes with a haft of 5ft or longer, certain bardiche-like weapons and simple pole-axes.
+It has the "heavy", "cripple" and "bleeding" property.
+Due to the extra weight of the weapon, attacking foes within 5ft of you is at disadvantage.

 ### Staves